Kevinscki/llama_term/README.md

 # llama_term

-An Ai driven python script that operates as Linux terminal through the help from a local ollama model
+An Ai driven python script that operates as Linux terminal through the help from a local ollama model.
 ![Alt text](screenshotpic.png)

 ## How it works